Skip to main content

 How We Work

-Role: Our Climate Action Guides work with their city in a customized approach to help them achieve emission reduction goals by engaging their community in democratic processes.
-To accomplish this, we use the Strategic Climate Action Plan and the Climate Action Toolkit published by King County in 2021.
+Role: Our Climate Action Guides worked with their city in a customized approach to help them achieve emission reduction goals by engaging their community in democratic processes.
+To accomplish this, we used the Strategic Climate Action Plan and the Climate Action Toolkit published by King County in 2021.

 Watch our 2020 forum: "Regional Climate Action through Democratic Sustainability."